 See the Code of Ethics for the ethical obligations of SLPs.
 See ASHA's Assistant Code of Conduct to guide certified assistants in their clinical practice and maintain the highest standards of integrity and ethical conduct.
 See Issues in Ethics: Speech-Language Pathology Assistants to learn more about the responsibility of the SLP for duties performed by the SLPA.

 SLPs may delegate certain tasks to support personnel, but the SLP retains the legal and ethical responsibility for all services provided or omitted.

 The ASHA Speech-Language Pathology Assistant Scope of Practice addresses liability issues for supervising SLPs and SLPAs.
 Individuals who engage in service delivery are potentially vulnerable to litigation.
-SLPs and SLPAs should consider the need for professional liability insurance A benefit of the ASHA Associate Program is the ability to purchase liability insurance at a group rate through Mercer Consumer Group.
+SLPs and SLPAs should consider the need for professional liability insurance A benefit of the ASHA Associate Program is the ability to purchase liability insurance at a group rate through AMBA.

 See the 2020 Standards for ASHA Speech-Language Pathology Assistants Certification and Frequently Asked Questions: Speech-Language Pathology Assistants (SLPAs) for information regarding general and technical education requirements, observation, and fieldwork experience.

 ASHA maintains a list of self-identified technical training programs for SLPAs.
 Placement on this list does not indicate any endorsement by ASHA, nor is this list meant to be exhaustive.

 In addition to employer-provided assessment tools, ASHA offers a verification of technical proficiency of SLPAs [PDF].
 This is a checklist that covers administrative and interpersonal skills as well as work setting conduct and clinical skills prescribed by the SLP.